weters/teamhex-vue/README.md

 # teamhex-vue

-This is the web front-end for [TeamHex](https://teamhex.dev/).
-This application requires the [TeamHex RESTful API](https://github.com/weters/teamhex).
+This is the web front-end for [Team Hex](https://teamhex.dev/).
+This application requires the [Team Hex RESTful API](https://github.com/weters/teamhex).

 ## Project setup
 ```